Housing Selection & Waitlist Frequently Asked Questions

 Am I expected to live on campus?

-Moravian College guarantees housing during a student’s undergraduate years.
+Moravian University guarantees housing during a student’s undergraduate years.
 However, students can choose to commute.
 Commuters are defined as those residing with a parent or legal guardian within a 50-mile radius of campus.
-Depending on enrollment, the College may permit eligible students to apply for off-campus release.
+Depending on enrollment, the University may permit eligible students to apply for off-campus release.
 Off-campus releases are not guaranteed.

 Can I earn extra housing points?